zwx8981/DBCNN/README.md

 level is a specified degradation level range in 1~5.

-seed is fixed to be 1.
+seed should be fixed to be 1.

 Distorted_img is the output distored image, map is only used for saving distorted images of the type Image Color Quantization with Dither.

+Training codes live in dbcnn folder.
 Prerequisite: Matlab(We use 2017a), MatConvNet (We use 1.0-beta25)， vlfeat(We use 0.9.2)

 Relevant links: \